Guiding Light

 function.

-The initialized manifest.json
+The initialized package.json

 in the guiding-light